Regal Partners Ltd Sells 95,057 Shares of Mastercard Incorporated (NYSE:MA)

 Regal Partners Ltd lessened its stake in shares of Mastercard Incorporated (NYSE:MA – Get Rating) by 35.8% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 170,719 shares of the credit services provider’s stock after selling 95,057 shares during the quarter.
 Mastercard comprises about 9.4% of Regal Partners Ltd’s investment portfolio, making the stock its 3rd biggest holding.
 Regal Partners Ltd’s holdings in Mastercard were worth $48,542,000 at the end of the most recent reporting period.

-Other hedge funds have also made changes to their positions in the company.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Coston McIsaac & Partners acquired a new position in Mastercard in the second quarter worth approximately $25,000.
 Grayhawk Investment Strategies Inc. acquired a new position in Mastercard in the second quarter worth approximately $31,000.
-Coston McIsaac & Partners acquired a new position in Mastercard in the second quarter worth approximately $25,000.
 Bangor Savings Bank grew its position in Mastercard by 163.5% in the third quarter.
 Bangor Savings Bank now owns 137 shares of the credit services provider’s stock worth $39,000 after buying an additional 85 shares during the last quarter.
 First Personal Financial Services acquired a new position in Mastercard in the third quarter worth approximately $39,000.
 Finally, Wellington Shields & Co.
 LLC acquired a new position in Mastercard in the second quarter worth approximately $44,000.
 Institutional investors and hedge funds own 74.51% of the company’s stock.

 Mastercard Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, May 9th.
-Investors of record on Friday, April 7th will be given a dividend of $0.57 per share.
-The ex-dividend date is Wednesday, April 5th.
-This represents a $2.28 annualized dividend and a yield of 0.64%.
-Mastercard’s dividend payout ratio (DPR) is 22.31%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, May 9th.
+Stockholders of record on Friday, April 7th will be issued a $0.57 dividend.
+This represents a $2.28 annualized dividend and a dividend yield of 0.64%.
+The ex-dividend date of this dividend is Wednesday, April 5th.
+Mastercard’s payout ratio is currently 22.31%.

 Analyst Upgrades and Downgrades